LC-Linkous/AntennaCalculationAutotuningTool/README.md

 Antenna Calculation and Autotuning Tool (AntennaCAT) is a comprehensive implementation of machine learning to automate, evaluate, and optimize the antenna design process using EM simulation software.
 It utilizes a combined antenna designer and internal calculator to accelerate the CAD construction and EM simulation of several common topologies, while eliminating model disparity for automated data collection.

+AntennaCAT 2025.1 is live as of June 2025!
+We're excited to introduce some streamlined UI features, updated replication study templates, and some optimizer overhauls that include the ability to target threshold values instead of just targets!

+We also have an article coming out!
+We are going to be in the June edition of IEEE Antennas and Propagation Magazine, which should be released in the next few weeks.
+To go with that release, we have the official AntennaCAT 2025.2!
+It will have some polished up features and a few new ones.

+To those who have reached out about features (current, planned, and a few bugs), we want to say THANK YOU!!
+Your input has been greatly appreciated, especially in the early stages of this project and its development.

 ## Table of contents
 * [Wiki and Documentation](#wiki-and-documentation)
 * [Current Release](#current-release)